Pricing Docs MCP

 ParameterRequiredDescription

-jobIdYesJob ID from create_job
+jobIdYesJob ID from create_job or run_template

 Returns: When complete, includes: